BARRIERBOSS USA

 How Much to Install a Privacy Fence in 2026: Real Costs, DIY Steps, and Where to Save

-• Average national cost (hired out): $25–$55 per linear foot installed, depending on material
+• Average national cost (hired out): $25 to $55 per linear foot installed, depending on material.

-• Tools needed: Post hole digger or auger, level, drill/impact driver, tape measure, string line, concrete mix
+• Tools needed: Post hole digger or auger, level, drill or impact driver, tape measure, string line, concrete mix.

 2026 Privacy Fence Cost Breakdown: Material by Material

-Notice something?
 Metal panels land in the same price range as cedar and vinyl on the materials side, but the lifespan and maintenance story is completely different.
-A Zero-Maintenance Privacy Fence Kit — Full Metal Frame & Posts gives you 26-gauge HDP steel panels with a DualCoat finish, backed by a 40-year warranty.
+A Zero-Maintenance Privacy Fence Kit gives you 26-gauge HDP steel panels with a DualCoat finish, backed by a 40-year warranty.
 No staining.
 No replacing warped boards.
 No re-sealing every other summer.

 Where Does the Money Actually Go?

-When a contractor quotes you $8,000 for 150 feet of privacy fence, here's roughly how that pie gets sliced:
+When a contractor quotes you $8,000 for 150 feet of privacy fence, here is roughly how that breaks down:

 Labor is your single biggest lever.
-If you DIY the installation, you're cutting the total project cost nearly in half.
+If you DIY the installation, you are cutting the total project cost nearly in half.
 And if you buy factory-direct instead of through a lumber yard or big-box distributor, you eliminate the markup on materials too.

 Tools and Materials List

-For a 150-linear-foot privacy fence at 6 feet tall (the most common residential setup):
+For a 150-linear-foot privacy fence at 6 feet tall:

 Tools

-• Post hole digger or power auger (rent one — trust us)
+• Post hole digger or power auger (rent one)

 • 4-foot level